MHaringa/spatialrisk/README.md

 ## Example 2

-Find for each row in dataframe `df` the observations in dataframe `Groningen` within a radius of 100m from the lon/lat pair.
-Subsequently, the sum of the column `amount` is taken for the obtained observations.
+Find for each row in `df` the sum of all observations in `Groningen` within a circle of a radius of 100m from the lon/lat pair:

 ``` r
 df <- data.frame(location = c("p1", "p2"),